a16jenja/TCP-Chatting/README.md

 # UDP and TCP Chatting

-This a project made in a distributed systems course.
+This a project created in Java that was created for a distributed systems course.

 This contains a simple chat GUI that handles sending messages by using the TCP protocol and sockets and UDP protocol between one Server and multiple clients.
 When typing a message it will broadcast to all users currently online in the chat.